NeuroDataDesign/orange-panda-f16s17/brainstorm/problems/format.md

 4. Why is this problem happening?
 What is the main cause (both within brain and outside it?)?
 5. Potential solutions with EEG?
 6. Is there existing work/data with EEG?

+Attach any reference links for the problem here too (showing its relevance, research in the area, etc.)